 - Events - scroll down to see our diary of displays, roadshows and community events

-- Waste not, Want not our popular re-use sales return to Keynsham on Saturday 21 July 2018 - Good quality items of pre-loved furniture, bric-a-brac, bicycles and building materials for sale at bargain prices - all saved for re-use from our Recycling Centres.
+- Waste not, Want not our next re-use sale will take place on Saturday 20 October 2018 - Good quality items of pre-loved furniture, bric-a-brac, bicycles and building materials for sale at bargain prices - all saved for re-use from our Recycling Centres.

 - Bath Repair Cafes - What do you do with a wobbly chair or when the zip breaks on your favourite jacket?
 Throw it away?
 No way!
 If you have an item that is broken or needs adjusting, bring it along to the Bath Repair Café!
 Come and learn how to fix items yourself with the help of a team of volunteer repair experts, all free of charge but donations welcomed.
 Monthly events at various venues www.facebook.com/repaircafebath

 - School recycling and rubbish collections - details of what we offer and who to contact

 - School activities - websites with free educational support for schools

 - University students - guidance on recycling and rubbish for students living in halls and off campus

 Did you know that over 80% of ‘waste’ in the average primary and secondary school bin is recyclable?
 (WRAP report 2008) In Bath and North East Somerset we offer a comprehensive recycling and rubbish collection service for schools along with free activities for schools to encourage green behaviour from an early age.

 The environment, climate change and sustainability are all highly topical subjects in the world today.
 They are an intrinsic element of the curriculum (including GCSE exam papers) and other aspects of school life.
 Learning about waste is one way to engage students with environmental issues and encourage them to take practical action at home and at school.